centre-for-humanities-computing/DaCy/docs/dacy.sentiment.rst

          Both of these also come with :code:`*_prob`-suffix if you want to examine the probabilites of the model.

-         These show the probabilities of a document being positive/neutral/negative and the resulting classification.
          Let's look at an example using the model:

          .. code-block:: python